-Spring is a great time to observe nesting shorebirds while relaxing in the sun and waiting for ocean temperatures to rise for summer swimming.
-On Massachusetts beaches, shorebird nesting lasts from 6 to 8 weeks, beginning in mid-April through late July.
+Spring is a great time to observe nesting shorebirds.
+On Massachusetts beaches, shorebird nesting lasts from 6 to 8 weeks, beginning in mid-April and extending through late July.
 After hatching, shorebirds linger on coastal beaches so chicks can learn to find food and fly.
 Several species of shorebirds are listed as Endangered or Threatened under the U.S. Endangered Species Act, as well as under the Massachusetts Endangered Species Act, which also designates Species of Special Concern (species in danger of becoming Threatened, species that have not fully recovered from a past decline, or species that are of an essential ecological position that any decline could adversely affect other species).
 Beachgoers can help to safeguard shorebird numbers by knowing where they nest and how to avoid disrupting mating season success.
 The following information describes Threatened and Endangered Shorebirds in Massachusetts, What Beachgoers Can Do to Protect Shorebirds, What Beach Drivers Can Do to Protect Shorebirds, Shorebird Protection and Monitoring, Bird Watching at the Shore, and Birding Clubs and Other Web Resources.

 - The U.S. Fish & Wildlife Service (USFWS) species profile, which contains detailed information on the Roseate Tern's federal status.

 - The Massachusetts Natural Heritage & Endangered Species Program (NHESP) Roseate Tern fact sheet , which contains specific information on this species in Massachusetts.

 - The U.S. Geological Survey (USGS) Roseate Tern page for identification tips and other information.